Skip to main content

 LLCs have a variety of advantages that make them an attractive business structure, particularly for small business owners.
 LLCs are:

-• Easy to establish: LLCs are formed in a process called "organization."
-In most states, this involves owners drafting an operating agreement and filing articles of organization with their state.
-Operating agreements outline the business's financial and structural decisions so that owners are all on the same page.
-Articles of organization are typically a document filed with the state detailing the business's name, its address, and the name of a registered agent.
+• Easy to establish: LLC filings are done at the state level, typically with the secretary of state, by filing articles of organization.
+Operating agreements outline the business’s financial and structural decisions so that owners are all on the same page.
+Articles of organization are typically a document filed with the state detailing the business’s name, its address, and the name of a registered agent.
 This document and any necessary forms are filed for a fee.
 Alternatively, corporations involve more paperwork, are subject to more regulations, and include formalities such as requiring a board of directors.

 • Limited personal financial risk: Under an LLC structure, the owners do not risk losing their personal assets.
 This is not a complete shield from being sued, and business owners can always be held financially accountable for their own behavior.
 Still, LLCs provide reassuring protection for owners if the company finds itself in legal or financial jeopardy.
 While corporate shareholders also have limited liability protections, sole proprietorships and general partnerships have no such shield.